 The cost of inference is the cost you didn’t see coming

 At NVIDIA’s GTC conference in March, Jensen Huang declared the industry had crossed an “inference inflection point,” framing the modern AI data center as a “token manufacturing system.”
 The Vera Rubin platform unveiled there delivers up to 10 times higher inference throughput per watt at one-tenth the cost per token.
-The hardware is evolving fast.
-Organizational readiness to manage it is not keeping pace.
+Hardware efficiency is improving rapidly.
+The constraint increasingly sits elsewhere: architecture decisions, governance models, and the ability to operate inference as a managed business capability rather than an engineering experiment.

 The POC-to-production cliff